 Though optional, this 2-4 week initial review of the system identifies any significant omissions or weaknesses.
 It saves time and allows the registrar to assess any issues and resolve logistics before the actual assessment audit.

-The Preassessment is an initial review of your Quality Management System to identify any significant omissions or weaknesses in the system and provide your organization an opportunity to correct any deficiencies before the regular registration assessment is conducted.
+The Pre-assessment is an initial review of your Quality Management System to identify any significant omissions or weakness

-During the audit, or physical onsite inspection of procedures in action, the auditors will issue findings if they assess anything that doesn’t meet requirements, or nonconformities.
+During the ISO audit process, or physical onsite inspection of procedures in action, the auditors will issue findings if they assess anything that doesn’t meet requirements, or nonconformities.
 The length of this step of the ISO Registration Process will depend on the scope of the audit and the size your organization.

-In general, the flow of activities during the audit is as follows:
+In general, the flow of activities during the ISO 9001 audit is as follows: